top of page

 Dripping Springs

-Development of Dripping Springs' first-ever skatepark.
-The future skatepark will be at the north end of Founders Memorial Park.
+Dripping Springs' first-ever skatepark is located at the north end of Founders Memorial Park.

 Phase II of Garlic Creek Trail will include the construction of a trail with pedestrian bridges within Garlic Creek Park that connect to the White Oak Preserve neighborhood.